 Please see the Business Procedures Manual for the University System of Georgia.
 Section seven is dedicated to capital assets.

 Property Control is the department responsible for the equipment inventory.
-Please visit the Property Control website for additional information or contact them at am.ask@business.gatech.edu.
+Please visit the Property Control website for additional information or submit a ServiceNow Request.

 (text and background only visible when logged in)